ioBroker/ioBroker.vis-2-widgets-react-template/README.md

 - (oweitman) improve documentation
 - (oweitman) add missing eslint file to prevent markdown formating errors
+- (@GermanBluefox) Removed the JavaScript project based on CRA (craco).
+The JavaScript example is built with vite now
+- (@GermanBluefox) Fixed TypeScript configuration, lint configuration and the widget test
+- (@GermanBluefox) Fixed the format of the icon set file: keywords are stored in `words`

 ### 1.3.1 (2025-08-24)
 - (@GermanBluefox) Added Icon Set example